makeplane/docs/src/pages/reset-password.md

 description: ''
 ---

-Users can reset their password through the terminal of the Plane Application.
-You need to login to backend docker container and run the below command for resetting a users password.
+Users can reset their password through the terminal of the Plane application.
+You need to login to backend docker container and run the below command for resetting a user's password.

 1. Get the container id for `plane-backend`